 HHSC is working with Dell Medical School at The University of Texas at Austin to design and build a 240-bed hospital to replace the current one on campus.

-Capacity Added: This project is a replacement project and will replace existing 240 adult beds.
+Capacity Added: This project is a replacement project and will replace the existing 240 adult beds.

 - Phase I - $15.5 million in planning and pre-planning approved by 2017 Legislature.